How to Close Your Accounting Period

 If you need to enter a new transaction within a closed period, you have two options:

 Option 1 – Automatically Update The Closed Period: If you have a small amount of transactions to enter, you can enter each transaction, and we will recalculate the closing entry for that period for you without re-opening the period.
 At the time you enter the transaction in a closed period, you will be shown a warning, and can cancel or proceed.
-Your Account By Activity Report will be updated, along with details of the close period will be updated.
+Your General Ledger Report will be updated, along with details of the closed period will be updated.
 There will only be a change to the entry if the transaction included an income or expense account.

 Option 2 – Re-Open the Closed Period: If you have a larger amount of transactions to enter, you can re-open the closed period, and enter your transactions without seeing a warning each time.
 If you need to re-open more than one period, you must re-open the most recent first, then re-open prior periods in order.
 Be sure to close the periods again when you are finished entering your transactions.